vespa-engine/blog/_posts/2022-05-09-constrained-approximate-nearest-neighbor-search.md

 [controlling filter behavior](https://docs.vespa.ai/en/nearest-neighbor-search-guide.html#controlling-filter-behavior).

-See also [Vespa sample applications](https://github.com/vespa-engine/sample-apps) built using Vespa's approximate nearest neighbor search support to build:
+See also [Vespa sample applications](https://github.com/vespa-engine/sample-apps) built using Vespa's approximate nearest neighbor search:

 - [State-of-the-art text ranking](https://github.com/vespa-engine/sample-apps/blob/master/msmarco-ranking/passage-ranking.md)
 Demonstrating using vector search with AI-powered representations built on NLP Transformer models for candidate retrieval.
 The application also demonstrates multi-vector representations for re-ranking, using Vespa's [phased retrieval and ranking](https://docs.vespa.ai/en/phased-ranking.html) serving pipelines.
-Furthermore, the app demonstrates how embedding models, which maps the text data to vector representation, can be deployed to Vespa for [run-time inference](https://blog.vespa.ai/stateless-model-evaluation/) during both document and query processing.
+Furthermore, the application demonstrates how embedding models, which maps the text data to vector representation, can be deployed to Vespa for [run-time inference](https://blog.vespa.ai/stateless-model-evaluation/) during both document and query processing.

 - [State-of-the-art image search](https://github.com/vespa-engine/sample-apps/tree/master/text-image-search) Using AI-powered multi-modal vector representations to retrieve images for a text query.

-- [State-of-the art open-domain question answering](https://github.com/vespa-engine/sample-apps/tree/master/dense-passage-retrieval-with-ann) Using AI-powered vector representations to retrieve passages from Wikipedia which are feed into a NLP reader model which identifies the answer.
+- [State-of-the art open-domain question answering](https://github.com/vespa-engine/sample-apps/tree/master/dense-passage-retrieval-with-ann) Using AI-powered vector representations to retrieve passages from Wikipedia which are fed into a NLP reader model which identifies the answer.
 End-to-end represented using Vespa.

-All these are examples of applications built using AI-powered vector representations, and where real-world deployments need query time constrained nearest neighbor search.
+All these are examples of applications built using AI-powered vector representations, and where real-world deployments need query-time constrained nearest neighbor search.

 Vespa is available as a cloud service, see [Vespa Cloud - getting started](https://cloud.vespa.ai/en/getting-started), or self-serve [Vespa - getting started](https://docs.vespa.ai/en/getting-started.html).